 Head of German: Mr Otto Acs

-The acquisition of language skills is therefore central to a student’s personal, cultural and social development, as well as providing an important intellectual challenge.
+The acquisition of language skills is central to a student’s personal, cultural and social development as well as providing an important intellectual challenge.

-Students learn to be confident, accurate and articulate linguists.
-Our philosophy aims to foster curiosity and independence as well as valuing accuracy and precision.
+At King’s we aim to encourage students to become confident and articulate linguists.
+We foster curiosity and independence, as well as valuing accuracy and range of expression.
 The German Curriculum is designed to develop the four core skills necessary to language learning: listening, speaking, reading and writing.
-The department is passionate to also teach, through this process, students about the culture of Germany.
-It is hoped that pupils will become confident and effective users of German.
+The department places an emphasis on gaining an understanding of German culture.

 In German, the `Stimmt` course is used at Key Stages 3 and 4, along with other resources.

-The Department currently runs a joint French and German Year 8 trip to Alsace (staff contact Mrs T.Roberts) and an exchange trip to Bamberg in Year 10/11 (staff contact Mr. O. Acs).
-We also aim to take pupils to Business Language Champions events in the region whenever possible.
+The Department has runs an exchange trip to Bamberg in Year 10/11 (staff contact Mr. O. Acs).
+These trips are currently under review.
+We also aim to take students to Business Language Champions events in the region whenever possible.